How Startups Can Leverage PR Agencies for Growth

 3. Treat PR as an Ongoing Strategy

-Media trust is built over time.
-Journalists are more likely to cover your announcements if they’ve seen your company consistently show up with thoughtful insights and reliable information.
-Ongoing PR also ensures that your brand doesn’t disappear between milestones.
-Even when you don’t have breaking news, there are stories to tell—customer successes, industry commentary, leadership perspectives, and company culture.
+Media trust develops over time.
+Journalists are more likely to cover your news when they have seen your company consistently share thoughtful insights and reliable information.
+Maintaining an ongoing PR effort also keeps your brand visible between major announcements.
+Even without breaking news, there are always meaningful stories to tell, such as customer wins, industry insights, leadership opinions, and company culture.

 4. Build a Thought Leadership Platform